MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Results

 LLMs have been widely used for extracting compositions and properties from tables in scientific literature.
-To evaluate the effectiveness of \matskraft{}, we conducted comprehensive benchmarking against leading LLMs, including Gemini-1.5-Pro~\cite{gemini2024}, GPT-4o~\cite{achiam2023gpt}, Claude-3.5-Sonnet~\cite{claude2024}, DeepSeek-V3~\cite{liu2024deepseek}, and DeepSeek-R1~\cite{guo2025deepseek}.
-Despite these models having vast parametric scales and generalized capabilities, \matskraft{} significantly outperformed all LLM baselines on both extraction tasks (Fig.~\ref{fig:2}(A)).
+To contextualize \matskraft{}'s performance, we benchmarked it against five leading LLMs released in 2026---including Gemini-3.5-Flash~\cite{google2026gemini35flash}, GPT-5.4~\cite{openai2026gpt54}, Claude-4.7-Opus~\cite{anthropic2026claudeopus47}, DeepSeek-V4-Pro-Thinking and DeepSeek-V4-Pro (Non-thinking)~\cite{deepseek2026deepseek}.
+Despite these models having vast parametric scales and generalized capabilities, \matskraft{} outperformed all LLM baselines on both the extraction tasks (Figure~\ref{fig:2}a).